Lawrencia628/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 16- this is a script that deletes all files in the current working directory that end with the character ~ Task 17- this is a script that creates a directory in the current directory Task 18- this is a script that lists all the files and directories of the current directory separated by a comma
+Task 16- this is a script that deletes all files in the current working directory that end with the character ~ Task 17- this is a script that creates a directory in the current directory Task 18- this is a script that lists all the files and directories of the current directory separated by a comma Task 19- this is a script that creates a magic file that can be used with the command file to detect school data files